Learn about divorce dispute resolution options from award-winning Wisconsin family law attorneys

 The information provided does not, and is not intended to, constitute legal advice.
 Talk to a lawyer today for legal advice

 Sometimes, negotiation between the divorcing parties or lawyers is not the best option or has failed despite the best efforts of the spouses and their divorce attorneys.
-In that case, most people will elect to attempt a form of alternative dispute resolution (ADR) in order to avoid the cost and uncertainty of trial (see next step).
+In that case, most people will elect to attempt a form of alternative dispute resolution (ADR) in order to avoid the unnecessary costs of a divorce in Wisconsin and the uncertainty of trial (see next step).
 The main forms of ADR are mediation and arbitration.

 This is a non-binding process in which the parties will select a mutually agreeable third-party lawyer to assist them in negotiations.
 With the right mediator and the right attorneys, almost any case is resolvable at mediation.